equinor/septic-config-generator/docs/Howto_SCG.md

 ### scg checklogs

-This command is used to inspect the .out-file and the newest (by timestamp) .cnc-file in the specified run directory and report any error or warning found.
-It will search for the .cnc file inside the `startlogs` directory if it exists in the run directory.
+This command is used to inspect the `.out`-file and the newest (by timestamp) `.cnc`-file in the specified run directory and report any error or warning found.
+If the run directory contains a `startlogs` directory (in use since SEPTIC v2.84), it will be searched for `.cnc` files.

 ```bat
 > scg checklogs ..\run_main